 That's why.

-It's because the real goal in yoga was meditation and all of the training physically and mentally and breathing and all the rest of it was to allow your body to be comfortable enough so that you could meditate for many, many hours every day.
+And all of the training physically and mentally and breathing and all the rest of it was to allow your body to be comfortable enough so that you could meditate for many, many hours every day.

-That's where That's generally what we're not doing in the West, although I think more and more yoga studios are introducing some degree of meditation into the practice.
+That's generally what we're not doing in the West, although I think more and more yoga studios are introducing some degree of meditation into the practice, which if somebody is able to meditate many hours a day, it is toward what end?

-It is towards the end of reaching a state of meditation called Samadhi, which is a form of absorption or union with the universe.
+It is towards the end of reaching a state of meditation called samadhi, which is a form of absorption or union with the universe.

-We might think of it as a classical mystical state where you see no distinction between you and me and there and then and now and here and so on.
+We might think of it as a classical mystical state, where you see no distinction between you and me and there and then and now And here, and so on.

 All of those ordinary distinctions dissolve.

-This is, by the way, what the founder of our Institute had.
+This is, by the way, what the founder of our institute had.

-Edgar Mitchell was in the spacecraft and had Samadhi with the universe.
+Edgar Mitchell was in the spacecraft and had some Mahdi with the universe, a very classic mystical experience.

 Many people report this.

-Sometimes it's in meditation.
+Sometimes it's spontaneous, sometimes it's in meditation.

-We did a survey of 2000 beginning meditators to simply ask, from the beginning of your meditation practice to now, which might be a matter of months or years, have you noticed any spontaneous arising of things like synchronicities and maybe telepathic impressions and so on?
+We did a survey of 2,000 beginning meditators to simply ask, from the beginning of your meditation practice to now, which might be a matter of months or years, have you noticed any spontaneous arising of things like synchronicities and maybe telepathic impressions and so on?

 Have you simply noticed this happening?